hazlamahedich/strike2/STRIKE_USER_MANUAL.md

 3. **Copy to Clipboard**: Each message has a copy icon that appears on hover, allowing you to copy specific responses.
 4. **Feedback Buttons**: After receiving a response, you can provide feedback using the thumbs up/down buttons.
 5. **Expand/Collapse**: Some responses, especially those with multiple steps or sections, can be expanded or collapsed for easier reading.
+6. **Draggable Window**: The chatbot window can be moved anywhere on the screen by clicking and dragging the header bar.
+The chatbot will automatically position itself in a visible area when opened and will stay within the screen boundaries when dragged.

 #### Using the Chatbot for Help